 For the love of Christ controls us, since we have concluded this, that Christ died for all; therefore all have died.
 (2 Corinthians 5:14 NET)

-That is, all of us have died spiritually meaning all of us need Jesus Christ as our Savior and Lord.
+That is, all of us have died spiritually meaning all of us have come to need a solution that will resolve the original sin problem.
+Fortunately, that solution is only found in accepting Jesus Christ as our personal Savior and Lord.

 2. Next, believe the fact that Jesus Christ has paid the price for the original sin and all our sins and intentionally receive Him as your personal Lord and Savior!

 Thanks be to God through Jesus Christ our Lord!
 (Romans 7:25a NET)